ChamiLamelas/Net2Net/NOTES.md

 - `teacher_training` performs the worst, this makes sense as this is the smallest model.
 - `wider_teacher` and `wider_student` perform the same in the long term.
 This is not surprising, given that we give the models extensive time to learn.
 However, it is important to note that, as expected, `wider_student` reaches high accuracy much faster.
 - `wider_deeper_teacher` and `wider_deeper_student` exhibit a similar relationship.
+- It doesn't seem that `wider_deeper_student` starts at instantaneously as good as `teacher_training`, which according to the paper, it should.

 ## Observations on CIFAR10